Sunday, 31 August 2014

 MY MUTTON SHAMI KEBAB IS QUITE DIFFERENT FROM THE AUTHENTIC RECIPE; WORTH TRYING BUT!

-Once cool, make medium sized balls and flatten with your palms.
-Refrigerate for an hour or two.
-Take out just before frying.
-But I cooked them in my convection microwave oven!
-I had placed the low height stool inside the oven, arranged the kebabs on a greased microwave proof plate kept it atop the stool.
+I cooked them in my convection microwave oven!
+I placed low height wired stand inside oven, arranged kebabs on a greased microwave proof plate kept it atop the stand.

 I cooked one side for 12-13 minutes; turned over & cooked for another 8-9 minutes!
 We should be done.